 We don’t claim that our approach is perfect, nor do we consider that it follows either of the Guidelines to the letter.
 We do however feel confident in the accuracy and consistency of our images, and many elements from the guidelines have aided us in attaining this standard.
 Our take on using the Guidelines is to adhere to the aspects that provide the best outcome for our end-users and ultimately to produce objectively accurate reproductions.

 Though further analysis in our Studio using QM Tool will be required before the document which I’ve written for the Bodleian can be finalised, if you would like to read the document in its current form, or if you’d like to ask any questions relating to the Guidelines, please feel free to contact me.
 One of the primary reasons for embarking on our imaging standards review was to share our findings with other institutions in the hope that our openness will encourage others to share their approaches and contribute to a community of shared expertise.
-You can do this by joining our Digitisation Standards Forum or by contacting John Barrett at firstname.lastname@example.org
+You can do this by commenting below or by contacting John Barrett at firstname.lastname@example.org

 If you have any interesting topics or projects you’d like to submit to our Blog Page then please contacts us.